 Will I have to go out of my area to complete my clinical education?
 No, plans are in place for you to study and learn in nearby locations.

 Are classes seated or online?
 Students will take seated, online, and hybrid classes.

 Are classes offered in the day or during the evening?
 Students will take both day and evening classes.

-How far into the future after I start will I begin taking classes that are specific to either the nursing degree or the medical assisting degree?
+How far into the future after I start will I begin taking classes that are specific to the nursing degree?
 Usually at the end of the second year of study.

 What is the price?
 For the first cohort, the tuition is $10,950 per year and the annual cost will remain constant through out the four years.
 Working with your financial aid department, each student will be able to apply for a variety of assistance programs.

 Does this price include books?
 No, but required books, uniforms and other supplies will be available for sale on the Cabool campus as much as possible.

 How long should I expect to be in school?
 The curriculum for the cohort model will take 4 years including summer sessions.